tokenized/docs/concepts-asset-management.md

 - Fee rules for trading that asset
 - The asset specific details in the Asset Payload (Each asset type has a different payload structure)

-The Asset Definition action is built and signed by the issuer before being sent to the smart contract Operator:
+The Asset Definition action is built and signed by the administration of the contract issuer before being sent to the smart contract Operator:

 ![An Asset Definition action](https://raw.githubusercontent.com/tokenized/docs/master/images/asset-definition-action.svg?sanitize=true "An Asset Definition action") {.frame .centered .padded}